21 February–1 March 2018

-This beautiful island has large areas of relatively undisturbed rain and cloud forest in the mountains that rise to nearly 7500 feet.
+This beautiful island has large areas of relatively-undisturbed rain and cloud forest in the mountains that rise to nearly 2300 metres.
 Jamaica is home to 28 endemics, most of which are very easy to see.
-Although it would be possible to see most of the endemics in just a few days, by allowing a week, the island can be covered in a more relaxed manner with virtually all of the endemics guaranteed.
+Although it would be possible to see most of the endemics in just a few days, by allowing a week the island can be covered in a more relaxed manner with almost all of the endemics virtually guaranteed.

 Day 1 Midday Air Jamaica flight from London to Kingston, the capital of Jamaica, arriving in the early evening.
 We will transfer to the small but comfortable Forres Park Hotel, an hour's drive away, for a two-night stay.

-Day 2 Today before breakfast we should see the endemic Red-billed Streamertail and Vervain Hummingbird on the hotel's feeders!
+Day 2 Today before breakfast we should see Vervain Hummingbird and the red-billed race of the endemic Streamertail on the hotel's feeders!
 Several other common endemics can also usually be found here, including Jamaican Woodpecker, Jamaican Tody, White-chinned Thrush and Orangequit, as well as the widespread Bananaquit.
 After breakfast we ascend into the Blue Mountains (famed for their coffee growing) by four-wheel drive vehicle to Abbey Green.
-The rest of the day will be spent in the mountains looking for a number of other endemics including Ring-tailed Pigeon, the superb but elusive Crested Quail-dove, White-eyed Thrush, Jamaican Spindalis and the always difficult Jamaican Blackbird.
+The rest of the day will be spent in the mountains looking for a number of other endemics including Ring-tailed Pigeon, the superb but elusive Crested Quail-dove, White-eyed Thrush, Jamaican Spindalis and the always-difficult Jamaican Blackbird.
 We will take packed lunches with us.
 Other Caribbean virtual endemics also be found in this area, include White-crowned Pigeon, Caribbean and Zenaida Doves, Rufous-throated Solitaire, Jamaican Oriole and Black-faced Grassquit.
 Wintering and migrant North American warblers can include Black-throated Blue, Black-throated Green, Cape May, Prairie and Black-and-white Warblers, Northern Parula and American Redstart, whilst White-collared Swifts swirl high overhead.

 Day 3 This morning we will depart early for Hardware Gap.
 At Hollywell Park, the watershed between the northern and southern parts of the island, we will search for several more endemics, including Jamaican and Blue Mountain Vireos and Arrowhead Warbler; we will also have more opportunities to look for Jamaican Blackbird.
 We will eat our packed lunches in the picnic area here before continuing down the northern slope on a very winding road.
 We may make several more stops en route to look for the endemic flycatchers, Jamaican Pewee, Jamaican Elaenia and Rufous-tailed and Sad Flycatchers, before reaching Port Antonio on the north coast where we will stay for two nights.
-With some daylight still left we will bird the area where the endemic Black-billed Streamertail, Jamaican Mango and Chestnut-bellied Cuckoo can all be found, as can Gray and Loggerhead Kingbirds, Black-whiskered Vireo and Greater Antillean Grackle.
-After dinner we will try for the endemic Jamaican Owl, a strange species that is placed in its own genus.
-In 2004 one was watched by torchlight for 15 minutes in the open from five metres!
+With some daylight still left we will bird the area where the black-billed race of the endemic Streamertail, Jamaican Mango and Chestnut-bellied Cuckoo can all be found, as can Grey and Loggerhead Kingbirds, Black-whiskered Vireo and Greater Antillean Grackle.
+After dinner we will try for the endemic Jamaican Owl.

 Day 4 We will take a packed breakfast with us on the short drive to Ecclestown, on a quiet (but good!) road that winds its way through an excellent area of forest.
 Most of the island endemics can be found in this forest but we will concentrate on those that we still need, including Black-billed and Yellow-billed Parrots, Jamaican Lizard-cuckoo, Jamaican Crow, Jamaican Euphonia and Yellow-shouldered Grassquit.
 On previous visits we have also seen both Crested Quail-dove and Jamaican Blackbird relatively easily here.
 In the late morning we will visit an extremely scenic waterfall, where Louisiana Waterthrushes winter, before stopping for lunch in Boston Bay, where we will have the opportunity to swim.
 In the afternoon, we will drive east to Hectors River where we will look for the beautiful White-tailed Tropicbird and the piratic Magnificent Frigatebird before returning to our hotel for the night.